 Not far from there, the Musik Express Yucatan is making its rounds, which made for a good squeezing session at unfortunately only medium speed, of course to the delight of the other onlookers.
 The Schwarzkopf Sombrero Serpiente Emplumada, whose ride is not only ideal for a dry spin, is a completely different pleasure.
 This ride, which can best be described as a mixture of a polyp and take off, is always worth a ride, if you are not unlucky and have queued up at the beginning of the boarding.

 However, the loading procedure is still halfway reasonable, a feature that Flipper VolPaiute cannot offer.
 Although there are two people working here, it is hardly possible to board the gondola on your own, because here the loading of each individual gondola is called to the gondola after some waiting time so that it can be dispatched.
 The whole spectacle lasts for several minutes, a period of time when one could have ridden at least three times the Flipper of Heide Park.
-Of course, there might have been a risk in closing the HUSS hangers on their own, but then it could have been solved like the HUSS Magic at Walibi Holland.
+Of course, there might have been a risk in closing the HUSS bars on their own, but then it could have been solved like the HUSS Magic at Walibi Holland.
 The ride itself is boring and as soon as you think the ride is going to accelerate, it ends.

 Opposite the still best animatronics of all times is the entrance to the wooden roller coaster Tomahawk.
 This children’s roller coaster is used by the small PTC trains, which unfortunately leads to a low capacity, as only one adult fits in one row of seats.
 The ride is quite wild and has some daring curves, but it runs on the best level, making the ride an ideal entry-level roller coaster.

-Port Aventura Park is, to my own surprise, a much better park than I remember.
+Port Aventura is, to my own surprise, a much better park than I remember.
 Although the attractions themselves may not always be 100% convincing, the overall offer is coherent.
 Totally adapted to the Spanish preferences the park presents a large number of shows that you can watch as you like and without regretting it afterwards.
 Nevertheless Port Aventura is not the park you should visit every year, because there is still a lot of room for improvement and the offer is not yet mature enough, although this year increased amounts of money were invested in the resort.

 What is your opinion about the Spanish theme park Port Aventura Park?
 Just write it here below the report in the comment field or visit our social media channels: